Skip to content

 Andrew GreensteinMar 30, 2024 4:38:47 AM4 min read

-Arvind Jain, Co-Founder and CEO of Glean, on working with technical agencies and the qualities to look for
+Arvind Jain, CEO of Glean, on working with technical agencies

 In the age of "every business is a tech business," hiring and retaining an engineering team is a slog.
 Technical agencies (aka Dev Shops) are a double-edged sword – good ones can give you access to expertise and engineering firepower and help with technical continuity; bad ones can cause you to spin your engineering wheels while you sink time and money into buggy, UX-killing digital experiences.
 So, what should be on your radar when considering augmenting your team with an agency?